-Role of the Board of Directors 4.3.
+4.3.
+Role of the Board of Directors

-Frequency of Board of Directors' Meetings

-Autogrill's Board of Directors is regularly called.
-During the Year, it met 10 times and 10 meetings are expected for 2018 (3 of which have already been held as of the date of this Report).
+Frequency of Board of Directors' Meetings Autogrill's Board of Directors is regularly called.
+During the Year, it met 10 times and 10 meetings are expected for 2019 (3 of which have already been held as of the date of this Report).

-The average duration of the meetings of Autogrill's Board of Directors is approximately 2 hours and 25 minutes.
+The average duration of the meetings of Autogrill's Board of Directors is approximately 3 hours.